Midwestern-Interactive/tech-challenge/README.md

 ```

 ## 3. Back-end Challenge
 This will allow the client front-end to request content for all Lorem Ipsum sections as well as submit and store results from the contact form.
+Connect the results of this challenge to power challenge 1 (if applicable).

 - Build a basic, non-authenticated API
 - Setup up a DB of your choosing (MySQL, Postgres etc.)